 - Do you enter into a legal agreement to action the grant monies?

-A. Yes – you will enter into a legally binding arrangement with the federal government as to the amounts and actions (export marketing activities) being agreed to.
+A. Yes – you will enter into a legally binding arrangement with the federal government as to the amounts and actions (export marketing activities) being agreed upon.

-- Are questions asked about the character of the company directors and principles?
+- Are questions asked about the character of the company directors and principals?

 - Q. Is your enterprise expected to contribute towards the export marketing expenditure

-Overall, this grant scheme can assist you to increase your export marketing budget and therefore your effectiveness in generating export dollars for your enterprise and for Australia.
-It is a great program with exciting potential and although the particles for grant applications and acquittals can be complex, we believe that it is well worth you applying for the EMDG grant to help develop your export markets.
+Overall, this grant scheme can help you increase your export marketing budget and, therefore, your effectiveness in generating export dollars for your enterprise and for Australia.
+It is a great program with exciting potential and, although the particulars for grant applications and acquittals can be complex, we believe that it is well worth you applying for the EMDG grant to help develop your export markets.

-If you would like to know more about the Export Marketing Development Grant, or check if your company is eligible to claim, please do not hesitate to contact Fullstack Advisory.
-Our expert Grant Consultants can assist you to maximise your claim and to be successful with future grant applications.
+If you would like to know more about the Export Market Development Grant, and to check if your company is eligible to claim, please do not hesitate to contact us.
+Our expert Grant Consultants can help you maximise your claim and be successful with future grant applications.